trimstray/nginx-admins-handbook/doc/NGINX_BASICS.md

 }
 ```

-And here's the table with the results:
+And look the table with the results:

 | <b>URL</b> | <b>LOCATIONS FOUND</b> | <b>FINAL MATCH</b> |
 | :---         | :---         | :---         |